 when the blood vessels that supply blood to the heart muscle (coronary

-caused by the buildup of fatty deposits, which is called atherosclerosis, or
+arteries) have a buildup of fatty deposits.
+This is called atherosclerosis, or

 High blood pressure increases the risk

 of atherosclerosis by damaging the lining of the arteries and increasing the

 likelihood that fatty deposits may form in them.
 Over time, this can lead to a

 occurs when high blood pressure causes the walls of the lower left heart

 chamber (left ventricle) to become thick and stiff, which affects the heart's